 I regret not buying the book of the same name, but with my luggage creaking at the seams, I decide to leave it, knowing the pile of unread books in my study is already unwieldy and daunting, it doesn’t need adding to.

-The return flights to Amsterdam and on to Madrid are uneventful, and empty enough to be almost comfortable, at least insofar as a flight in Economy Class ever can be.
+The return flights to Amsterdam and on to Madrid are like most flights in that nothing enjoyable happens, although both are at least empty enough to be almost comfortable, at least insofar as a flight in Economy Class ever can be.
 Not a single interesting thing happens worth blogging about, not even if I exaggerate – unless we count the chatterbox woman with a voice like a diamond drill in the row in front.
 She is very attractive, and needs to be; her (also very attractive) boyfriend is very patient, and he needs to be.

 Alas, that is the end of this post, but there is more!
 When I visited in 2016, I had gone for a run, and blogged about it at the time, and so I include it here for your reading pleasure: